wiseman-timelord/Wsl2-AmdGpu-Chat/README.md

 # Wsl2-AmdGpu-Chat
 Status: Alpha
 - Trying to make the best chatbot I can, for non-Rocm Amd GPU on Wsl2.
-- It will be designed/tested with Qwen2.5 72b in 4Bit.
+- It will be designed/tested with Qwen2.5.
 - It will be intended to run optimally on given hardware setups, offloading as many layers as is safe to the GPU.
 - After successfull creation, then expand to be able to use, chunking and rag (or whatever is better).
 - Keep adding features, research on internet is priority, or local files.